AkaiBaraue/trackman-data-engineer-code-challenge/README.md

 For this challenge, it honestly doesn't matter much.
 I decided to read and process all configuration files at once, as I wanted to verify that all the files were handled properly.
 However, with enough configuration files and if sytem memory is a limitation, it would make more sense to only read the configuration files as they're needed.
 This reduces the total files to hold in memory (unless _all_ graphs have to be generated), but also introduces a slightly longer run-time when requesting a graph, as files have to be read and processed regularly.

+#### Testing

+Since the scope of this challenge is narrow, I have done a lot of manual testing and verification during development.
+I have written a few unit tests, which can be found in [unittests.py](unit_tests.py), but for a production implementation, more test cases should be covered by unit tests.

 ## Executing the code

 1. Make sure to use Python 3.9 or higher